 The Juvenile Justice and Welfare Act, R.A.
 9344, stipulated that Bahay Pag-asa must be founded in the Province of Cagayan, which is how the Bahay Pag-asa was established in the Philippines.
 The lawmakers' considerations led to the amendment of R.A.
-No. 9344 on 10630, which improved the Philippine Juvenile Justice System by granting CICL the right to special protection and assistance from the state and by establishing financing and management for the provision of short-term residential care by the Bahay Pag-asa Local Government Units (LGU).
+No. 9344 on 10630, which improved the Philippine Juvenile Justice System by granting CICL the right to special protection and assistance from the state and by establishing financing and management for the provision of short-term residential care by the Bahay Pag-asa LGU.
 Regional juvenile intervention programs are developed by the LGU for kids who are in danger or breaking the law.
-It is a children in conflict with the law (CICL) rehabilitation center.
-It has been running for around seven years, and the City Social Welfare & Development Office currently employs someone to administer it.
+It is a CICL rehabilitation center.
+It has been running for around seven years, and the City Social Welfare & Development

+Office currently employs someone to administer it.
 They provide an activity-based intervention program to address the issues behind the child's criminal behavior.
 It describes methodical child social protection initiatives that employ programmatic techniques to support children's physical and emotional well-being, discourage juvenile criminality, and prevent or halt repeat offenders (Luna, 2020 as cited in Suerte, et al., 2023).